mattdesl/parametric-curves/blogpost/post.md

 # The Fragment Shader

-The fragment shader is fairly basic: it decides whether to use the smooth normal we computed above, or whether to approximate a flat normal using `glsl-face-normal`.
+The fragment shader is fairly basic: it decides whether to use the smooth normal we computed above, or whether to approximate a flat normal using [glsl-face-normal](https://github.com/stackgl/glsl-face-normal).

 The "shading" is just rendering the Y-normal in a 0 to 1 range to give the tube some depth.